Porthclais Harbour

 St Davids Cathedral under clear blue sky.

-The interior walls of St Davids Cathedral with the sunlight creating shadows.
+The interior walls of the Bishop's Palace with the sunlight creating shadows.

 Bishop's Palace with St Davids Cathedral in the background.